 Are there any other California cities that have a higher minimum wage?

 Yes.
-The San Francisco minimum wage ordinance for 2020 set all minimum wage employees pay at $16.07 per hour.
-This is $1.07 more than the current California minimum wage, and it will increase each year by a percentage based on the Consumer Price Index.
+The San Francisco minimum wage ordinance for 2020 set all minimum wage employees pay at $16.07 but will increase to $16.32 on July 1, 2021.
+This is $2.32 more than the current California minimum wage for companies with 25 or fewer employees and $1.32 more than California’s minimum wage for companies with 26 and more employees

 How should small business owners prepare for minimum wage increases?

 Every business is different, so there isn’t one right way to prepare for the California minimum wage in 2022.
 Here are a few options you may want to consider:

 - Audit your expenses: Check your cash flow in detail and create a hiring plan you can afford.
 In some cases, you may find that hiring temporary workers or contract workers as needed is less expensive than taking on full-time staff.
 If you are a new business, you need to get a free EIN so you can begin hiring and remain compliant.

 - Make sure you hire and keep the right employees: Replacing an employee costs a lot.
 You decrease the total cost associated with recruiting and training when you hire (and then retain) the right people.
 Look for candidates with good track records, who come recommended, and who fit in with the company culture.
 Once they’re onboarded, make sure you build a relationship and provide paths for growth; it makes it more likely that they will stay in their role.